TMRh20/Sketches/README.txt

 Arduino Radio/Wireless Audio - Functional - near completion

-TX_0 - TX/RX of wireless audio using only two Arduinos and two NRF24L01 modules.
+TX_0 - TX/RX of reasonable quality wireless audio using two or more Arduinos and two or more NRF24L01 modules.
 Easily configurable development sketch.
 Looking at creating a library for wireless audio via Arduino and NRF24L01 modules.
 This is one of the initial mockup sketches as the code is nearing completion.
 **Requires my fork of RF24 library found at https://github.com/TMRh20/RF24